ABRG-Models/morphologica/README.md

 Note that the installation of armadillo will pull in hdf5, so on Mac, we don't need to compile hdf5 manually.

 *Be aware that if you have conflicting versions of any of the libraries, you may run into problems during the build.*

+You'll need jsoncpp on Mac, too.

 ## Build morphologica